-The Academy of Motion Picture Arts and Sciences, working with cinematographers, cinema lighting experts, lighting manufacturers, and lighting, imaging, and camera scientists and engineers, has developed a new index for the spectral evaluation of luminaires.
-The Spectral Similarity Index, or SSI, addresses problems with existing indices, such as CRI, that have become evident with the emergence of solid-state lighting (SSL) sources such as LED’s.
+The Academy of Motion Picture Arts and Sciences, working with cinematographers, cinema lighting experts, lighting manufacturers, and lighting, imaging, and camera scientists and engineers, has developed a new index for the spectral evaluation of lights.
+The Spectral Similarity Index, or SSI, addresses issues with existing indices such as the Color Rendering Index (CRI) and the Television Lighting Consistency Index (TLCI) that make them inappropriate to describe lighting for digital cinema cameras -- issues that have become more evident with the emergence of solid-state lighting (SSL) sources such as LED’s.

-In contrast to the relatively smooth, continuous spectral power distributions of blackbody emission, tungsten incandescence, and daylight (and the ISO standardizations of these sources), many solid-state sources are characterized by peaky, discontinuous, or narrow-band spectral distributions.
+In contrast to the relatively smooth, broad-spectrum power distributions of blackbody emission, tungsten incandescence, and daylight (and the ISO standardizations of these sources), many solid-state lights are characterized by peaky, multimodal, or narrow-band spectral distributions.
 These spectral distributions can wreak havoc with color rendition (by both film and digital sensors), since film and digital cameras are all expressly designed to work with, and are indeed optimized for, standard tungsten and daylight.
-This problem is exacerbated by the fact that CRI, for example, is based on human color sensitivity rather than camera sensitivities, and is determined by the rendering of a small number of test colors, which are mostly of low saturation and do not include skin tones.
+Existing color metrics were not designed for cinema cameras; CRI, for example, is based on human color sensitivity rather than camera sensitivities.
 The TLCI measures rendering by an idealized three-chip camera, which does not adequately account for the differing spectral sensitivities of single-chip cinema- or still-camera digital sensors.

-For these reasons, SSI is not based on human vision, or any particular real or idealized camera, and does not assume particular spectral sensitivities.
-Rather, it measures how close a given spectrum is to a specified reference spectrum, such as tungsten or daylight.
-It is a single value representing the quality of the curve fit to the reference spectrum, and indicates the predictability of color rendering with the given source.
-SSI is scaled so that a score of 100 indicates a spectral match; high values indicate predictable rendering by most cameras (as well as “quality” of visual appearance).
-Low values may produce good colors with a particular camera but not with others.
+For these reasons, SSI is not based on human vision, nor any particular real or idealized camera, and does not assume particular spectral sensitivities.
+Rather, it quantitatively compares the spectrum of the test light with that of a desired reference light source, expressing the similarity as a single number on a scale up to 100 (which would indicate a perfect match).
+High values indicate predictable rendering by most cameras (as well as “quality” of visual appearance); low values may produce good colors with a particular camera but not with others.
 SSI is useful for cinematography, television, still photography, and human vision.

 Cinematographers see value in an index that provides a level of confidence in color rendering independent of the camera used.
 We believe this is also applicable to other areas in which quality reproduction rendering or perception of color is important.

-The Academy is currently seeking feedback and input on the SSI proposal in advance of its submission to SMPTE for standardization.
+The Academy welcomes feedback regarding SSI.
 Questions and comments should be sent to SSI@oscars.org.